ceph/ceph/doc/start/quick-start-preflight.rst

 Ensure Connectivity
 ===================

-Ensure that your Admin node has connectivity to the network and to your Server node (e.g., ensure ``iptables``, ``ufw`` or other tools that may prevent connections, traffic forwarding, etc. to allow what you need).
+Ensure that your admin node has connectivity to the network and to your Server node (e.g., ensure ``iptables``, ``ufw`` or other tools that may prevent connections, traffic forwarding, etc. to allow what you need).